 About the Purple Room

 Beginning in March 2013, the Purple Room — located in the heart of the Exchange District — become a creative “home” of source for countless musicians, comedians, dancers, poets, and fans alike.
 With basically no budget and a dream, slowly but surely Winnipeg’s “Best New Thing” (The Uniter, December 2013) added some touches that made it look and feel like a real venue and theatre, while never losing the rough-around-the-edges charm that made it feel so comfortable.
-It grew from a space mostly used for rehearsals into a venue hosting some of the best young and established music and comedy acts from Winnipeg (and across the country), along with regular blues dances, art shows, video dance parties, and a 24-hour “Wonderful Christmastime” charity fundraiser of insanity.
+It grew from a space mostly used for rehearsals into a venue hosting some of the best young and established music and comedy acts from Winnipeg (and across the country), along with regular blues dances, art shows, video dance parties, and J.D.
+Renaud’s 24-hour “Wonderful Christmastime” charity fundraiser of insanity.

 During the Purple Room’s 2.5 years in its original home, Frame Arts Warehouse was not only a physical home to this weird creative space, but also a significant part of its identity.
 The creative energy of a building full of artists most definitely fuelled the artistry on stage.
 Unfortunately, as the space grew from a largely rehearsal room into a venue booked many nights of the week, it became apparent that certain amenities were just not available within the confines of 318 Ross Ave.

 The Next Phase

 Shortly before Frame Arts Warehouse closed down in 2015, the Purple Room had begun a process to find a new physical location and establish a new permanent, long-term location.
 We kicked things off with an Indiegogo fundraising campaign, and after moving everything out of Frame and into storage, spent the next while searching for a perfect location for Purple Room 2.0 and planning for our future.